 How Grades Affect Aid Eligibility

-According to federal regulations, students must maintain financial aid satisfactory academic progress in order to maintain eligibility for financial aid.
+According to federal regulations, students must maintain Financial Aid Satisfactory Academic Progress (FASAP) in order to maintain eligibility for financial aid.
 Grades are checked at the time a student’s FAFSA is received by the Financial Aid Office and at the end of each spring semester.
-If a student is not in compliance with the satisfactory academic progress policy, they will be placed in a suspended status for financial aid purposes.
+If a student is not in compliance with the FASAP Policy, they will be placed in a suspended status for financial aid purposes.
 The student has the option to submit an appeal to the Appeals Committee between semesters to try and regain eligibility for aid.